Chief of Defence Staff (India): Command flag

-The office of CDS maintains a separate command flag, regardless of the incumbent appointee's parent service, symbolizing the independence of the position and its associated authority from the armed services.
+The office of CDS maintains a separate command flag, regardless of the incumbent appointee's parent service, symbolising the independence of the position and its associated authority from the armed services.
 The flag comprising a maroon field - representing the inter-service jointness, furnished with the National Flag of India in the canton and the inter-service insignia of the Indian Armed Forces - comprising twin-crossed swords, an unfouled anchor and an eagle surrounded by an oak wreath in gold-furnishing.
 Similar to that of the service chiefs, this particular command flag is preferably displayed on the CDS's official car and at his office.

 Accoutrements

 Whilst the CDS is a rotational appointment held by officers drawn from the three armed services, the CDS is an independent entity, thus mandating a distinct set of accoutrements.
 Notably, the CDS uniform allows the appointee to retain certain paraphernalia, such as the uniform of the appointee's parent service and its associated decorations; nonetheless, it lacks a lanyard, unlike the uniforms of the service chiefs.
 In addition, the office's uniform has several distinct emendations, the primary of which are undermentioned: